 This can lead to perfectionism and hyper vigilance.
 We can be constantly ‘overthinking’ and trying desperately to work out what we might have done wrong and what steps we can take to avoid doing it again.

-Our fear that we are bad can cause our healthy predator to go into overdrive.
-She desperately looks for someone to sacrifice in our place.
-She becomes a ‘Persecutor’.
-Our Persecutor is willing to finish off another person, and she will do this with relish.
-She will destroy colleagues, friends, partners, even her own children, with energy and enthusiasm.
+Our fear that we are bad can cause the healthy predator part of us to go into overdrive.
+They desperately look for someone to sacrifice in our place.
+They become a ‘Persecutor’.
+Our Persecutor is willing to finish off another person, and will do this with relish.
+They will destroy colleagues, friends, partners, even our own children, with energy and enthusiasm.
 This is survival – it’s me or you.
 That dynamic makes our Persecutor a very powerful energy when it’s in full force: it overtakes us, and there is no other energy that can match it.
 We project our feared badness onto others and then we attempt to destroy it.

 At its worst this can escalate to the most horrific forms of abuse: sexual abuse, torture, humiliation and degradation.
 Such a Persecutor doesn’t see others as human, and appears to have lost touch with any sense of compassion or human decency.

 Unfortunately, this Persecutor energy can also act out in our own inner world.
 Our Persecutor will mercilessly criticise and hate us in an attempt to annihilate the ‘badness’ that lives inside us once and for all.
-It is willing to sacrifice any part of us – our liveliness, our aspirations, our assertiveness, our tenderness – and it will do anything that’s necessary in order for us not to be seen as ‘bad’.
+They are willing to sacrifice any part of us – our liveliness, our aspirations, our assertiveness, our tenderness – they will do anything that’s necessary in order for us not to be seen as ‘bad’.

-At the other end of the spectrum there is an alternative to such high intensity reactions to the belief that we are ‘bad’: we may deflate our Transformer side.
+At the other end of the spectrum, in contrast to such high intensity reactions to the belief that we are ‘bad’, we may deflate our Transformer side.
 We go completely the other way and block any seeing or knowing.
 We become dense, fogged, and unable to work anything out.
 We don’t want to see the truth that we fear, so we hide it from ourselves.
 We can’t see our options or make decisions.
-Our Transformer seems to have shut down completely, but in reality she has shut us down to try to protect us from seeing something which is too scary to see.
+Our Transformer seems to have shut down completely, but in reality they have shut us down to try to protect us from seeing something which is too scary to see.